Meridian, Mississippi: Culture

+The Mississippi Hall of Fame, housed within The Mississippi Arts + Entertainment Experience, was established to honor individuals who have made significant contributions to the arts and entertainment industry.

+The inaugural class of inductees was announced in January 2017 at the Mississippi Capitol Rotunda, recognizing 18 influential figures: Walter Inglis Anderson, William Faulkner, Morgan Freeman, John Grisham, Jim Henson, Robert Johnson, James Earl Jones, B.B.
+King, George Ohr, Elvis Presley, Leontyne Price, Jimmie Rodgers, Sela Ward, Muddy Waters, Eudora Welty, Tennessee Williams, Oprah Winfrey, and Richard Wright.

+In August 2018, five additional artists were inducted: Jimmy Buffett, William Eggleston, Willie Morris, Charley Pride, and Howlin’ Wolf.
+In June 2019, the Hall of Fame expanded further with the inclusion of Margaret Walker, Bo Diddley, John Lee Hooker, Jerry Lee Lewis, and Tammy Wynette.

 Another location in the city used for large productions is the Hamasa Shrine Temple Theater.
 The Temple Theater houses a 778-pipe Robert Morgan organ, one of two Theater Organs still in their original installations in the state.
 With seating for 1800 persons, the silent movie era was a prosperous time for the Temple.
 At the time, it was one of the largest stages in the United States, second only to the Roxy Theater in New York City.
 Today, seating 1576 persons, the Temple is used year-round for area events, live stage shows, plays, concerts, Hamasa Shrine functions, and public screenings of classic movies.

 Highland Park houses a Jimmie Rodgers museum which displays the original guitar of "The Singing Brakeman" and other memorabilia of his life and career, as well as railroad equipment from the steam-engine era.
 In addition to the museum building itself, there are outside memorials, and a vintage steam locomotive on display.
 A Mississippi Blues Trail historic marker has been placed in Meridian to honor the city as the birthplace of Jimmie Rodgers and emphasizes his importance to the development of the blues style of music in Mississippi.
 The city was the first site to receive this designation outside the Mississippi Delta.
 Also, a Mississippi Country Music Trail marker was placed in Oak Grove Cemetery in honor of Rodgers on June 1, 2010.
 Each year since 1953, the city has held a festival during May to honor the anniversary of his death.

 The park is home to a 19th-century carousel manufactured around 1895 by Gustav Dentzel of Philadelphia, Pennsylvania.
 Highland Park Dentzel Carousel has been in operation since 1909, is a National Historic Landmark, and is the world's only two-row stationary Dentzel menagerie in existence.
 Its house is the only remaining original carousel building built from a Dentzel blueprint.
 Around Town Carousels Abound is a public arts project of 62 carousel horses, representing the historic carousel.
 Sixty-two pieces have been sponsored by local businesses and citizens, and design of the horses was conceived and painted by local artists.
 They are placed throughout the city and county.